Siniara/Breakthru-UM/README.md

 - r - reset game
 - z - undo move (not! capture, only move)
 - c - manual turn change (not used for normal gameplay)
-- h - log game (the game is always displayed on the console)
+- h - log game (the game state is always displayed on the console as well)

 ## Changing the players:
 In [main.py](main.py):